SuperOfficeDocs/superoffice-docs/docs/api/contact/row/create-contact-rows.md

 # Create a contact through row collection (Rows)

-`Rows` type consists of a collection of rows such as `ContactRows` type consists of a collection of `ContactRow` types.

-Therefore, it is possible to create a `ContactRow` with the `ContactRows` class.
+Because the `Rows` type consists of a collection of `Row` objects, it is possible to create a `ContactRow` with the `ContactRows` class.

 ## Code